chauhanAditya24/scout/README.md

 - Pagination
   - PLayers and Owners all can be listed in a page format with specific users in a particular page.
 - Search Bar
-  - Search bar is available to the admin to find a specific user.
+  - Search bar is available to the users to find a specific user.
 - Slot validation
   - A player desire to book a slot of a ground/property can check the availablity with comparision of date and time for a particular property.
+  - After slot validation users can book
 - Connection
   - Users can connect with each other on a single click via whatsapp.
+  - Users can contact each other using the inbuilt messaging services.

 ### Backend
   - [scout-backend](https://github.com/chauhanAditya24/scout-backend)